RTE email on underwriting Tubridy’s commercial deal a ‘shocking revelation’

 “I think the lack of credibility is on RTE’s side,” he said.

-Mr Kelly was challenged why he had not queried why the first invoice was paid by Renault but the second two by Altus, the UK company linked to the RTE barter account.
+Mr Kelly was challenged why he had not queried why the first invoice was paid by Renault but the second two by Astus, the UK company linked to the RTE barter account.

 “We acted at all times on instructions from RTE,” he explained.